Hybrid Symmetry Breaking in Classical Spin Models With Subsystem Symmetries: Phase transition in the anti-Kitaev limit

 with $E_{\text{min}}$ being the valley minimum between the two peaks.
 The estimator of $T_c^{\rm eqh}(L)$ is more empirical; its common use in the literature may be because an equal-height behavior can be easily found through reweighting methods.
 These effective temperatures typically suffer different degrees of finite-size effects but shall converge when approaching $L \rightarrow \infty$.

-To determine the infinite-volume $T_c^\infty$, or equivalently its inverse $\beta_c^\infty$, and the leading order finite-size correction, we fit $\beta_c(L)$ obtained from different estimators against single term powers $L^{-2}$ and $L^{-3}$.
-The five largest sizes ($L \geq 36$) are used to ensure $L$ sufficiently exceeds the correlation length.
+To determine the infinite volume $T_c^\infty$, or equivalently, its inverse $\beta_c^\infty$ and the leading-order finite-size correction, we fit $\beta_c(L)$ obtained from different estimators against single-term powers $L^{-2}$ and $L^{-3}$.
+The five largest sizes ($L \geq 36$) are used to ensure $L$ sufficiently exceed the correlation length.
 As summarized in Table~\ref{tab:AntiKit}, we observe that the $L^{-2}$ fitting leads to noticeably more consistent values of $\beta_c^\infty$, consolidating the non-standard scaling relation Eq.~\eqref{eq:d_scaling}.
 Fits with the best goodness are plotted in Fig.~\ref{fig:AntiKitfit}, and we extrapolate $\beta_c^\infty \approx 1.5667(2)$.
 We expect including $L^{-3}$ as a sub-leading term can further improve the results, while such a two-term fitting also requires more data points.

 It is interesting to know whether the accidental symmetry and its entropic lifting play a critical role in the nature of the phase transition.
-For this purpose, we replace the $O(3)$ spins in Eq.~\eqref{eq:anti-K_limit} with discrete $S_3$ spins $\widetilde{S}_i = (\pm 1, 0, 0), (0, \pm 1, 0), (0, 0, \pm 1)$.
+For this purpose we replace the $O(3)$ spins in Eq.~\eqref{eq:anti-K_limit} with discrete spin variables $\widetilde{S}_i = (\pm 1, 0, 0), (0, \pm 1, 0), (0, 0, \pm 1)$ that are transformed by the point group $C_{3i}$.
 By doing so, accidental symmetries and soft modes become irrelevant, and the resulting Hamiltonian $\widetilde{H}_{\text{anti-K}}$ formally has the same symmetries and order parameters as $H_{\text{anti-K}}$.
 It turns out $\widetilde{H}_{\text{anti-K}}$ shows even stronger jumps in energy and order parameters.
 This may imply that the observed first-order nature of the phase transitions in the two Hamiltonians may relate to the presence of the planar subsystem symmetry.